-How our audit addressed the key audit matter
+The key audit matter

 Determination of revenue to be recognized on construction contracts is a key audit matter because of the judgment involved in identifying the separate performance obligations within a contract and determining when control over goods and services transfers to the customer.
 Revenue is recognized based on contract costs to date as percentage of total forecast costs.